isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Chapters/Our Chapters.md

 third_nav_title: Nature Kakis Chapters
 ---
 <section>
 	<p align="justify">There is currently a network of nine established chapters island wide, comprising Boon Lay, Bukit Gombak, Marymount, Moulmein-Cairnhill, Nee Soon South, Pasir Ris, Punggol West, Punggol Coast, and Taman Jurong.
-Find out more on the type of Nature Kakis programming you can partake in as a Nature Kakis volunteer or resident by referring to our brochure here.<br></p>
+Find out more on the type of Nature Kakis programming you can partake in as a Nature Kakis volunteer or resident by referring to our brochure <a href="/files/nature%20kakis_brochure_a4_18sept2023%20latest.pdf">here</a>.<br></p>
 <img src="/images/Maps/nk%20tracking%20map.png">

 <p align="justify">As part of our initiative, we will partner with you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
 These small groups will organise various greenery and City in Nature-related activities such as tree-planting and guided walks for the community.<br></p>